November 7, 1999: The day Andre Agassi achieved an unprecedented Parisian double

 The facts: Agassi wins Bercy after winning Roland-Garros

-Since his triumph at Roland-Garros in early June of that season, Andre Agassi seemed to have started a whole new career.
-The “Las Vegas Kid”, who had hit rock bottom two years earlier, when he was No 141 in the world at the end of 1997, had reclaimed the No 1 spot, three and half years after his last stint at the top of the rankings in February 1996.
+Since his triumph at Roland-Garros in early June of that season, Andre Agassi seemed to have chartered a whole new career.
+The “Las Vegas Kid”, who had hit rock bottom two years earlier, when he was No 141 in the world at the end of 1997, had reclaimed the No 1 spot, three and a half years after his last stint at the top of the rankings in February 1996.
 Runner-up at Wimbledon, Agassi triumphed at the US Open and was now aiming for the year-end No 1 spot.

 The final started at a very high level.
 Both players stuck to their baseline and, hit with jaw-dropping pace and power and engaged in spectacular rallies.
 Although the young Russian broke Agassi’s serve in the third game, he was broken back in the following game.
 The more experienced player eventually won the first set, 7-6.

 Safin, who was already known for his temperamental nature and his tendency to break racquets, collapsed in the second set, which he lost 6-2.
-Safin gathered himself and fought back vigorously, claiming the third set, 6-4.
+He gathered himself and fought back vigorously, claiming the third set, 6-4.

 “I thought we were both outstanding today,” Agassi said in the press conference.
 “He kept it together very well today and made me earn it from start to finish.“